 Stretching particularly tight areas after your workout is a great way to recover, but it is only part of a complete workout recovery.
 You should also cool down by walking or moving in place.
 You want to let your heart rate decrease slowly and keep moving to prevent needless soreness.
 Instead of hitting the lockers immediately after stepping off the treadmill, walk a few laps around the gym, drink some water, do some stretches, and maybe even use a foam roller.
 An established post workout recovery strategy will help prevent injury and soreness.

-Dynamic Post Workout Stretches
+Dynamic Post-Workout Stretches

-These are exactly what they sound like – stretches that keep you in motion.
+These are exactly what they sound like: stretches that keep you in motion.
 Dynamic stretching wakes up your muscles, improves their range of motion, and improves performance in physical activity.
 Try some of these stretches to keep yourself limber after your workout.

-Stand with your feet about shoulder width apart and back straight.
+Stand with your feet about shoulder-width apart and back straight.
 Lift one knee up into the air so you’re standing on one foot, and grab the lifted leg by the shin for support.
 Bring your knee as close to your chest as you can, hold it for a second or two, then release it and lower your foot to the floor.
 Repeat with the other side.

 Begin by standing with your feet shoulder width apart.
 Hold your hands behind your head, then lower yourself into squat position.
 Jump upward explosively and land on your feet for one rep. This stretch will get blood flowing in your legs and lower body, and it is a great way to cool down.
 Just don’t overdo it.
+Rather than going quickly to accelerate your heart rate, do this one slowly, and really settle deep into the squat to emphasize the stretch.

 Kneeling Lunge Stretch